Jamhalex/holbertonschool-printf/README.md

    Supported Specifiers

     What is a format specifier?
-A format specifier is a special sequence of characters used in formatted input and output functions (like printf, scanf) to define how data should be formatted and displayed or read.
+A format specifier is a special sequence of characters used in formatted input and output functions (like printf) to define how data should be formatted and displayed or read.

 | Format Specifier | Description                               | Example Output       |
 |------------------|-------------------------------------------|----------------------|